 China is a country filled with unexpected surprises.
 When we visited we were surprised by the warm welcome we received from the people, we were surprised by the beauty of the landscape and by the sheer size and scope of the cities.
+The Hong Kong and Shanghai Skylines blew us away, the culture was fascinating and the scenery was spectacular.
 To truly visit China you would need a lifetime, but here’s a list of what we loved and what we think were the best things to do in China when we visited.

 Best Things to do in China